mjhugo/grails-build-info/README.md

 ## Security

 Note that the plugin does not apply any security restrictions to the BuildInfo controller - __make sure to restrict access to this page__ if you do not want the information to be publicly available.

+It can be easily restricted if you are using Spring Security.
+All that is needed, is to add static rules in Config.groovy.
+Here is the sample code to ensure that the url can be accessible only by users who have 'ADMIN' role:
+`grails.plugin.springsecurity.controllerAnnotations.staticRules = [
+        '/buildInfo/**'       : ['hasRole("ADMIN")'],
+]`

 ## Changelog